Thrice-convicted bank robber pleads guilty to a fourth in Fayetteville bank heist

 Madison has a history of robbing banks with prior convictions in 1995, 2002 and 2012, police said.

 U.S. District Judge Timothy L. Brooks accepted Madison's guilty plea.
-Sentencing will be after a presentencing report is prepared by the federal probation office, typically about three months.
+Sentencing will take place after a presentencing report is prepared by the federal probation office, which typically takes about three months.

 Madison faces up to 20 years in prison, fines of up to $250, three years of probation upon release and may be ordered to pay restitution.